Black Drum, Drum

-As one the full-time Mosquito Lagoon fishing guides, I really would enjoy taking you out to experience a little of the life I live here on the water.
+As one of the full-time Mosquito Lagoon fishing guides, I really would enjoy taking you out to experience a little of the life I live here on the water.
 Since I was a young boy, I have caught black drum both inshore as well as on the nearshore waters around Florida’s east coast.
 This species is similar to its cousin, the red drum, but the black drum’s feeding habits are much less predatory as it’s often too lazy to chase baitfish unless it has an easy chance.
 Typically the black drum is more cumbersome and feeds on opportunities of dead crustacean and mollusk.
 They will bite on live crabs and shrimp and occasionally take live finfish if they’re feeling frisky.
 More often than not the black drum will not expend the energy to chase too far and fast.

 High arched back; 10 to 14 pairs of chin barbels; gray or black colored body in adults; young have 4 to 6 vertical bars; has cobblestone-like teeth capable of crushing oysters; scales large.